mongodb/docs/mms/source/deployment.rst

   ``/usr/share/doc/initscripts-*/sysvinitfiles/`` directory.

 You may also examine the scripts in your system's ``/etc/init.d/`` or ``/etc/rc.d/`` directory.
+Ensure that the agent does not run with root privileges.

 Use the ``update-rc.d`` utility on Debian and Ubuntu and the ``chkconfig`` tool on RedHat related systems to add these scripts to the initialization process.
 Be sure to test the control script configuration.
 It is essential that the agent can be started, stopped, and restarted following a system reboot.